BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP**

 - MUST monitor the blockchain and update `onchain_payments`.
-- MUST decide when transactions are confirmed and set them as `confirmed: true`.
+- MUST set the transaction as confirmed after `btc_address_confirms` confirmations.
 - MUST change the payment state to `PAID` when the payment is confirmed.
 - MUST set open.state to `PENDING`.
-- MUST start then channel open flow.

 TODO: Onchain refunds.
+Ideas:
+- (Async) User provides a refund_btc_address at the order creation.
+- (Sync) User provides a refund_btc_address afterwards.

 ### 4 Channel Open